gragusa/www.gragusa.hugo/content/code/index.md

 # Julia Packages

-Notice that some of the Julia packages are "registered", meaning that you can install it from Julia by `Pkg.add`-ing them.
+Notice that some of the Julia packages are "registered", meaning that you can install them from Julia by `Pkg.add`-ing them.
 Others are at an early stage and are not yet registered.
+To install these packages use `Pkg.clone`.

 ## [`CovarianceMatrices.jl`](http:://github.com/gragusa/CovarianceMatrices.jl)